ietf-wg-httpapi/deprecation-header/draft-ietf-httpapi-deprecation-header.md

 ## Syntax

-The `Deprecation` response header field describes the deprecation of the resource identified with the response it occured within (see {{Section 3.1.4.1 of HTTP}}).
+The `Deprecation` response header field describes the deprecation of the resource identified with the response it occurred within (see {{Section 3.1.4.1 of HTTP}}).
 It conveys either the deprecation date, which may be in the future (the resource context will be deprecated at that date) or in the past (the resource context has been deprecated at that date), or it simply flags the resource context as being deprecated.

 ~~~ abnf
 Deprecation = IMF-fixdate / "true"